openhwgroup/cva5-accelerators/docs/custom-unit-support.md

 # Design considerations
 To aid you in the design of your custom unit(s) here are a few considerations:
  - Use as little logic as possible to determine your `ready` and `done` signals.
-Ideally, register them if it doesn't impact your throughput.
+Ideally, constant if possible.
+Otherwise, register them if it doesn't impact your throughput, and finally as little logic as possible.
 As these signals are part of the global control logic, their impact on clock frequency can be large if too complex.
 In general, one or two levels of LUTs is acceptable.
  - The processor can only have at most MAX_IDS instructions post-issue at any given time.
 As such, if you can provide buffering for that amount of instructions, you can tie the `ready` signal to 1 (i.e. have an input FIFO of depth MAX_IDS).
  - In the issue stage, the register-file data path originates from registers and passes through 1 level of LUTs before arriving at the execution units.
 As such, you can easily fit 5-6 additional stages of LUTs or an adder before you register the data inside your unit.
  - The writeback path consists of a priority encoder for the done signals that then muxes the data paths.
 A LUTRAM lookup is performed with the muxed ID to obtain the register-file address and the path ends at the register-file (LUTRAM write).
 This is why it's important that the `done` signals are available as early as possible in the writeback stage.
 However, this means that there is some flexibility in including logic in the data path for the writeback stage.
 A few levels of LUTs or an adder should again be fine.